-The miraculous process of growing a baby produces some pretty big changes in a woman’s body, most notably the growing size of her tummy.
+The miraculous process of growing a baby produces some pretty big changes in a woman’s body, most notably the size of her tummy.
 But there are some other pretty amazing changes a pregnant woman’s body undergoes that aren’t quite so obvious, though you may start to wonder what exactly happened to some standard bodily functions like breathing.

 This increased blood and blood flow can cause some noticeable annoyances during pregnancy, such as:

-In an effort to ensure that your baby gets as many nutrients that pass through your body as possible, and because your uterus is pushing your other organs out of the way, your body slows down its digestive system during pregnancy.
-While this is both utterly amazing and great for baby, it can sometimes cause problems for mom, specifically heartburn and constipation.
+In an effort to ensure that your baby gets as many of the nutrients that pass through your body as possible and because your uterus is pushing your other organs out of the way, your body slows down its digestive system during pregnancy.
+While this is great for your baby, it can sometimes cause problems for you, specifically heartburn and constipation.

 Your body also processes urine more slowly.
 That, combined with the additional weight of your uterus on your bladder, makes you more susceptible to urinary tract infections.
 Making sure that you drink a lot of water, eat lots of fruits and vegetables, and exercise daily can help with some of these problems.

 Your body needs to carry oxygen to your baby, as well as remove that extra carbon dioxide.
 To account for these needs, your lungs become more efficient—increasing in capacity and taking in 30 to 40% more air with each breath.

 Despite this increased capacity, you may feel short of breath due to a squashed diaphragm that causes you to breathe faster than usual.
 But don’t worry—you and your baby will still be getting plenty of oxygen thanks to your lungs’ super efficiency and extra capacity, which will stretch your rib cage 2 to 3 inches during pregnancy.